 But if dating apps are not working for you try writing down your core values, what you are looking for and do one thing that is different in your routine every week.
 [Pre-lockdown], I would either go to a new gym, a cookout with someone from work or a painting class.
 I would do something that made me feel good but different.
 If you are going to the same wing factory and movie theater every week, you are not going to meet your dude.

 Remember that timing is always perfect – it just may not be the timing we set for ourselves.

 If you are afraid of putting yourself out there, note that identifying that fear is pretty strong.
-Fear is just lack of action.
+Fear is just a lack of action.
 We get kind of paralyzed in “I’m going to stay in this relationship because I’m afraid if I don’t, I’ll be alone forever” or “I’m going to stay single because I don’t want to feel how he made me feel.”
 The only way to get past that is to do the work.
-It does not have to been 10 years of psychotherapy.
+It does not have to be 10 years of psychotherapy.
 It is about identifying your triggers, your boundaries and the narrative that plays in your life.
-You could have all the confidence in the world, have a great body, job and still be tearing yourself up mentally and that is where you really have to do the work.
-Defining relationships often change our trajectory and get us closer to what we really need.
-You have to have the guts to get out there.

 Denna Babul is a relationship expert, the Founder of the Fatherless Daughter Movement and author of “Love Strong,” where she uses her years of experience as a relationship coach—and her personal experience—to give women with relationship dilemmas a guide to taking their power back.